 The way we worked 50 years ago is dramatically different to today.
-Today 50% of Australian workers have jobs that involve sitting at least some of the time.
-A lot of us sit behind desks working on computers, whereas in the past most workers moved all day doing physical work.
+Today, Australian workers spend 76 percent of their time at work sitting – usually behind a desk – whereas in the past people moved all day doing physical work.

 Research into sedentary work has dubbed ‘sitting the new smoking’.
 It has caused workers’ waistlines to increase over the past few decades and is linked to a number of health issues including cancer, diabetes and heart disease.

 Employers are realising the importance of offering workers in sedentary roles alternative ways of working – like sit-stand desks.
 But before you kick your chair away, research shows that standing all day isn’t the best solution either; alternating between sitting and standing offers the most benefits.

 Some workplaces are encouraging workers to include activity throughout their day to reduce the injuries and diseases associated with sedentary work.
 Walking meetings, taking the stairs instead of the lift and regular breaks from your desk is a good start.

 Some companies are taking this a step further (pun fully intended) and offering health benefits such as gym discounts and lunchtime yoga classes.
 All together now: om…